Zoha/laravel-meta/readme.md

    - Minimum number of queries and complete optimization
    - Ability to filter database records by meta
 # Installation
-First , require this package with composer
+First , Require this package with composer
 ```
  $ composer require zoha/laravel-meta
 ```